 Here’s a bunch I took with the game’s photo mode, as well as snippets from live gameplay.

 The game’s functionally the same as what released on the PS4.
 Which is a good thing, because Horizon is easily one of the best console exclusives .
-It’s basically the super streamlined version of one of the best open-world adventures from the current generation, except you’re dealing with robot dinosaurs, a sci-fi story with enough meat to dig your teeth into, and some solid performances throughout.
+It’s basically the super streamlined version of the best open-world adventures from the current generation, except you’re dealing with robot dinosaurs, a sci-fi story with enough meat to grip your teeth into, and some solid performances throughout.
 It is the epitome of polish, and even the combat, something open-world adventures usually struggle to nail, is really well done.

 If you haven’t played Horizon Zero Dawn yet, you should have absolutely no qualms about grabbing it now.
-And if you’ve already played it on PS4, but don’t mind discovering Aloy’s past all over again…trust me, you’re in for a treat.
+And if you’ve already played it on PS4, but don’t mind discovering Aloy’s past all over again … trust me, you’re in for a treat.